opsdroid/opsdroid/docs/configuration.md

 Configure the welcome message.

-If set to true then a welcome message is printed in the log at startup.
+If set to true, then a welcome message is printed in the log at startup.
 It defaults to true.

 ```yaml
 welcome-message: true